thomasmendez/go-template-simple-server-monitoring/README.md

 *Note: Make sure [Docker](https://www.docker.com/) is running on your machine*

-The microservice can be build and deployed with Docker with `make docker`
+The microservice can be build and deployed with `make docker`

 API documentation can be viewed at [http://localhost:8081/api/swagger](http://localhost:8081/api/swagger)